 All signs point to an on time start to legalized sports betting in Arizona on Sept.
 9.

-That’s the takeaway from the Arizona Department of Gaming, which has received 10 applications from professional sports teams and 15 from tribes for Arizona sportsbooks so far.
+That’s the takeaway from the Arizona Department of Gaming, which has received 10 applications from professional sports teams and 15 from tribes for Arizona betting apps so far.

 The start of fantasy sports contests on Aug.
 28 is also on track, the department said in an email Wednesday.